1. Public spaces protection orders (PSPOs)

 - The council must be satisfied on reasonable grounds that the activities have had or are likely to have a detrimental effect on the quality of life of local people

-Council officers and members of the public will provide information about situations which have caused concern to the environmental health team to follow up.
-The team will take a proportionate response to the complaint taking into account all relevant information; there will be a strong emphasis on advice and education.
-Where a fixed penalty notice is appropriate the fine will be £80
+Council officers and members of the public will provide information about situations which have caused concern to the environmental health team.
+The team will investigate further and take a proportionate response to the complaint taking into account all relevant information.
+Where it is appropriate to issue a fixed penalty notice, the current fine is £80.
+Dogs on leads and dog exclusion areas - East Devon